oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 Related repository: [https://github.com/oneclickvirt/6in4](https://github.com/oneclickvirt/6in4)

 This method will provide a way to split a /80 out of the IPV6 segment on A and attach it to B to use.

-If you need to use this set of scripts to configure IPV6 addresses for containers with a single click on the server where B resides, then what you need to install is ```ifupdown2``` for network management

 ### Features